Qubitsey/Qubitsey/README.md

 ### Hi :D
-Hi, I'm Qubitsey.
+Hi, I'm Alejandro Villalba.
 Thanks for stopping by here!

 I work as a machine learning and AI engineer and write tutorials on basic and advanced topics (Quantum Algorithms, AI, Deep Learning, etc).